 Social Conventions in Seychelles

 The people live a simple and unsophisticated island life and tourism is carefully controlled to protect the unspoilt charm of the islands.
-Before the international airport opened in 1971, the islands could be reached only by sea, and since they are miles from anywhere, visitors were few and far between and the people were little influenced by the outside world.
-They developed their own language and culture which - like so many things on the islands - are unique.
+Before the international airport opened in 1971, the islands could be reached only by sea, and since they are miles from anywhere, visitors were few and far between, meaning the locals could develop their own unique language and culture.

-Shaking hands is the customary form of greeting.
+Shaking hands is the customary form of greeting in Seychelles.
 The Seychellois are very hospitable and welcome guests into their homes.
-When visiting someone's home, a gift is acceptable.
+When visiting someone's home, bringing a gift is acceptable.
 A mixture of imperial and metric systems operates.
-For example, petrol is dispensed in litres, whilst bars sell bottled and draught beer in half-pint measures.
-Casual wear is essential and formal clothes are only worn by churchgoers.
+For example, petrol is dispensed in litres, while bars sell draught beer in half-pint measures.
+Casual wear is the norm but do dress up if attending a church service.
 Swimwear should only be worn on the beaches.

 Language in Seychelles